The King and I (1956 film): Plot

-After the guests have departed, the king reveals that Tuptim is missing.
-Anna explains that Tuptim is unhappy because she is just another woman in his eyes.
+After the guests have departed, the King reveals that Tuptim is missing.
+Anna explains that Tuptim is unhappy, because she is just another woman in his eyes.
 The King retorts that men are entitled to a plenitude of wives, although women must remain faithful.
-Anna explains the reality of one man loving only one woman and recalls her first dance before she teaches the King how to dance the polka, but the touching moment is shattered when the Kralahome bursts into the room with the news Tuptim has been captured.
+Anna explains that a man should love only one woman, and recalls her first dance before she teaches the King how to dance the polka, but the touching moment is shattered when the Kralahome bursts into the room with the news Tuptim has been caught.
 For her dishonor, the King prepares to whip her despite Anna's pleas.
-She declares he is indeed a barbarian.
-The King then crumples, puts his hand over his heart, and runs out of the room.
-The Kralahome blames Anna for ruining him as Tuptim is led away in tears after learning Lun Tha was found dead and dumped into the river.
-That causes Anna to sever all ties as a governess and declare she will leave on the next boat from Siam.
+When Anna declares he is indeed a barbarian, the King crumples and runs out of the room.
+The Kralahome blames Anna for ruining him, while Tuptim is led away in tears after learning Lun Tha was found dead and dumped into the river.
+This causes Anna to sever all ties as a governess and declare she will leave Siam on the next boat.

-On the night of her departure, Anna learns that the King is dying.
-Lady Thiang gives Anna his unfinished letter stating his deep gratitude and respect for her, despite their differences.
+On the night of her departure, Anna imagines Tuptim singing 'getting to know you', when Louie tells her they'll be late for their boat.
+She then later finds out that the King is dying.
+Lady Thiang hands Anna the King's unfinished letter to her, stating his deep gratitude and respect for her despite their differences.
 Moments before the ship departs, he gives Anna his ring, as she has always spoken the truth to him, and persuades her and Louis to stay in Bangkok.
 He passes his title to Prince Chulalongkorn, who then issues a proclamation that states that all subjects will no longer bow down to him but will still respect him.
 The King dies, satisfied that his kingdom will be all right, and Anna lovingly presses her cheek to his hand.